MJoergen/x16-ym2151-tutorial/Episode_3/README.md

 # Episode 3 - Playing music!
-In this episode we will be controlling multiple channels simultaneously.
+In this episode we will be controlling multiple channels simultaneously in order to create music with melody and chords.
+The accompanying [program](tutorial3.bas) is considerably longer than the previous examples, but may be used as a template for your own programs.

 The YM2151 has eight independent channels (numbered 0 - 7), but the addressing
 of these channels is somewhat convoluted.
 For most registers the lowest three address bits determine the channel number.
 So for instance, the Key Code selector